skip to Main Content

 5. Ministry Reference Form to be completed by a parish representative or reliable reference.
 It is not suggested to ask clergy to complete.
 (Employee & Volunteers)

-6. School Volunteers & School Employees ONLY: complete an Arrest/Conviction Report and Certification Form (Act 24)
+6. School Employees ONLY: complete an Arrest/Conviction Report and Certification Form (Act 24)

 7. School Educators (Teachers): complete Commonwealth of Pennsylvania Sexual Misconduct/Abuse Disclosure Release (Act 168)